voltversa/STM32-WristWatch-Gc9a01-Max30205/README.md

 ## License & Credits

-* ST HAL © STMicroelectronics (see LICENSE terms in your environment).
+* ST HAL © STMicroelectronics.
 * MAX30102/TMP117/GC9A01 drivers credited to their respective authors (and adapted here).
 * This repository code is provided **AS-IS** for educational use.